You may also like

-The issue of religion and state is a central but complicated one in Israel for many reasons.
-Because there is no constitutional separation between the two, religious matters are political and often determined within the political realm.
-Even changing the clocks for summer time and winter time is the subject of political battles as a result of religious interests in the beginning or end of the Sabbath.
-The possibility for businesses and places of work to be open on the day prescribed by the Jewish faith as a day of rest is a constant source of political dispute, to the extent that it has brought down governments.
+Religion and state are a central but complicated issue in Israel for many reasons; there is no constitutional separation between the two.
+Religious matters are political and often determined within the political realm.
+Even changing the clocks for summertime and wintertime is the subject of political battles due to religious interests at the beginning or end of the Sabbath.
+The possibility for businesses and workplaces to be open on the day prescribed by the Jewish faith as a day of rest is a constant source of political dispute, to the extent that it has brought down governments.

-However, there are some who advocate the use of Jewish religious law even in the civil courts.
+However, some advocate the use of Jewish religious law even in the civil courts.
 These advocates are often contenders for political power.
-And herein lies the major flaw in the system: there are a number of small religious parties in Israel.
-They vary in composition, and some, such as Shas, which represents the interests of Sephardic (Middle Eastern) Jews, are ethnically based as well as religious.
+And herein lies the major flaw in the system: there are several small religious parties in Israel.
+They vary in composition, and some, such as Shas, which represents Sephardic (Middle Eastern) Jews’ interests, are ethnically based and religious.
 However, given the electoral system of proportional representation and coalition governments, these parties have power well beyond their relatively small numbers within the general population and the Knesset (parliament).

 From the earliest days of the Jewish state (and in the pre-state institutions), the religious parties (ultra-Orthodox and national-religious) could, and did, tip the balance for one or other of the large parties seeking to create a coalition.
-In all, there are quite a few religious parties, the smallest and most problematic of which are those representing the ultra-Orthodox religious communities.
-Generally, the ultra-Orthodox parties have sided with the leading party that offered them the most, often funding for their independent but state-supported schools but also child allowances and other payouts.
+There are quite a few religious parties, the smallest and most problematic of which are those representing the ultra-Orthodox religious communities.
+Generally, the ultra-Orthodox parties have sided with the leading party that offered them the most, often funding for their independent but state-supported schools and child allowances and other payouts.

 However, it is the ultra-Orthodox parties that once again could tip the balance and enable the creation of a center or even center-left coalition.
 In the April 2019 elections, the ultra-Orthodox parties won eight seats each.
 Prime Minister Benjamin Netanyahu’s ruling Likud party won 35 seats, and he was in talks with, among others, former Defence Minister Avigdor Lieberman’s Yisrael Beiteinu party (five seats) and the ultra-Orthodox parties to reach the minimum 61 seats needed to form a majority government.